michael-sumner/go-make-things/content/articles/2018/2018-07-24-how-i-built-my-own-vanilla-js-alternative-to-vue-and-react.md

 If you forgot/aren't familiar with Reef's syntax, here's [an example of a simple clock app](http://jsfiddle.net/cferdinandi/7o5zydvL/5/).

-Rhe `Reef()` method accepts two arguments.
+The `Reef()` method accepts two arguments.
 The first is the element to render your template into, either as a selector string or the actual node itself.
 The second is an object with your template, and optionally, your data/or state.

 The template can be a simple string, or a function that returns a string.
 If a function is used, your data or state is passed in as an argument.
 For a more JSX/React-like experience, you can use template literals.